chipzoller/hugo-clarity/README.md

 ## Prerequisites

-Firstly, ensure you have installed the [extended version of Hugo](https://github.com/gohugoio/hugo/releases).
+Firstly, __ensure you have installed the [extended version of Hugo](https://github.com/gohugoio/hugo/releases)__.
 See installation steps from [Hugo's official docs](https://gohugo.io/getting-started/installing/).

 ## Getting up and running